KulkarniShrinivas/Design_Thinking-RVCE/ChangingOfTopic_/README.md

-We decided not to explore the topic of mosquito-borne diseases and instead prioritized parental influence in sports on children for several reasons:
+We decided not to explore the topic of Local Bussiness support and instead Sports as a Tool for  Mental and Physical Health for several reasons:

 - Audience Relevance: